Updated: Mar 4

 1 out of 5 stars

-*From looking at Audeze's response to this review (as well other negative critiques of their products from other well known reviewers) it seems that Audeze is unable to respond appropriately to any negative feedback no matter how minor.
+*From looking at Audeze's response to this review (as well other negative critiques of their products from other major well known & respected audio reviewers) it seems that Audeze is unable to respond appropriately to any negative feedback no matter how minor.
 This lowers their customer service score to the lowest possible rating with how contentious, pretentious & petty they are.
 Companies nowadays with this level of arrogance usually end up catching the ire of the public (IE: Nvidia) or just going bankrupt entirely (IE: the numerous companies that have challenged the likes of Jim Sterling.)
 I wish them the best in their endeavors.
 Hopefully one day they can release a product I can write a good review on.